-Many ideas are being used to reduce plagarism.
+Many ideas are being used to reduce plagiarism.
 Software like turnitin do work but they lead to an environment of mistrust and an arms race between students and teachers.
-Other measures should be considered for dealing with plagarism
+Other measures should be considered for dealing with plagiarism.

 Writing as a Product